Croxall and Trunzo battle to Ice Cross wins in Quebec

 START OF MEN'S FINAL RACE 5.

-KYLE CROXALL (CANADA) NARROWLY CROSSING FINISH LINE AHEAD OF MARCO DALLAGO (AUSTRIA) TO WIN RACE, JOHN FISHER (CANADA) IS 3RD AND CAMERON NAASZ (USA) 4TH.
+Class="kln">FINISH LINE AHEAD OF MARCO DALLAGO (AUSTRIA) TO WIN RACE, JOHN FISHER (CANADA) IS 3RD AND CAMERON NAASZ (USA) 4TH.

 6.